 I was excited when I was invited to do an evaluation of the MantisX (www.mantisx.com) training system.
 I think that one of the best things that an instructor can do during living fire is to literally stand behind the shooter while they shoot and watch their front sight.
 Once you gauge what the shooter is doing you can then examine what is contributing to any movement.
 It is something very hard, if not impossible, for a new shooter to do on their own.

-In a nutshell, the MantisX is an "accelerometer" that tracks vertical and horizontal motion of the device.
+In a nutshell, the MantisX is an accelerometer that tracks vertical and horizontal motion.
 The shooter attaches the Mantis to their pistol rail.
-It is partnered with its shooting app that compiles the results.
-All from the convenience of your iOS or Android phone!
-You can view the results per shot or after a string of shots, sucha as a grouping, mag, target, etc.
+It is partnered with its shooting app that compiles the results from the convenience of your iOS or Android phone!
+You can view the results per shot or after a string of shots, such as a grouping, mag, target, etc..
+The Mantis allows a shooter to practice without the need of having that additional person “spot” for them.
+I feel, and hope, that this will encourage people to shoot more.
+I know that, for at least me, it could potentially allow for a more productive range session – especially since most people (like me) are short on time.

 Attaching the Mantis is simple as it is designed for railed pistols.
 The unit separates in half and clamps on the rail.
 There is a screw that goes through the device and locks in place going through a rail notch.
 I was pleased to see that it came with not only a flat-head screw but also one that has knurled knob so that you can finger tighten it.
 Why two?
 I am not sure, but I tried both and didn't see a difference.
 To be fair it was a while before I noticed the knurled and found myself using at first a bottle opener to take it on and off and then later a screwdriver.
 The knurled knob is tool-less and much easier to use.